Automely — AI

 Ongoing React development support — dependency upgrades, performance monitoring, new feature development, and React major version migrations.

-Our ReactJS developers are TypeScript-first, architecture-aware, and experienced working within existing engineering teams.
+Our dedicated ReactJS developers are TypeScript-first, architecture-aware, and experienced working within existing engineering teams across the US, UK, and EU.

 TypeScript as a default on every new project — not an afterthought

-Senior developers who understand rendering behaviour, not just hooks
+Hire a senior React developer who understands rendering behaviour, not just hooks

 Architecture reviewed before the first component is written

-State management selected for the actual application, not habit
+State management selected for the actual application, not out of habit

-Available full-time, part-time, or per sprint — in your timezone
+Available full-time, part-time, or per sprint — aligned to your timezone

 Embed directly into your team's Git workflow, Slack, and sprint process